Identifying, understanding, and preventing global health issues.

 All first-year applicants, regardless of intended major, are welcome to apply to the DMP: Master’s in Global Health Studies.
 You must indicate you are applying to this program on your undergraduate application under the Hopkins Supplemental Questions section.
 You may only apply for admission to one DMP.

 After submitting your admissions application, you will see a separate essay requirement appear in your applicant portal.
-You must submit an essay in response to the prompt: “Identify a global health issue and outline a solution to a key underlying problem.
-Please answer in no more than 300 words.”
+You must submit an essay in response to the prompt below.

 Program & Eligibility Requirements